 Other examples of this tendency include layered Bebinca pudding in India; the Thai version of Portuguese egg and sugar golden threads fios de ovos known in Thailand as Foi Thong; or even Bolu, a sponge cake from Indonesia which clearly derived from the Portuguese word bolo, which literally means cake.

 If food from Portugal has certainly been influenced by the whole wide world, there is no doubt that the way the world eats has also been impacted by the Portuguese!
-Join our Lisbon Roots, Food & Cultural Walk and allow us to help you get acquainted with all these delicious international nuances!
+Join our Lisbon Roots, Food & Cultural Walk and allow us to help you get acquainted with all these delicious international and multicultural nuances!